xanzhu/Xanzhu.com/content/blog/Apple-Silicon-Virtual-Machine-Setup.md

 Note it's ideal to have at least 25-30 GB of free space before installing any operating system.

-### Windows 11
+### Windows 11 ARM

 Windows will run on the native ARM version as of 2022, simply click on the windows icon and hit install.
 Parallels will do the rest for you.

 The setup process will start by downloading the Operating System, then you'll be booted into the virtual machine where you can begin making adjustments and tweaks to your liking.

 1. Select the Windows Icon and select continue
 2. Download windows, this will take some time